 Practices normally do not have capacity to undertake work passed to general practice from outside agencies.
 This may include non-contractual work coming from secondary care that is not resourced.
 For example, undertaking blood tests, making referrals for diagnostic investigations, or onward referrals on behalf of secondary care providers.

 Practices have no contractual obligation to undertake this work and should pass requests back to the provider.
-We have produced a pack of template letters for this purpose.
+View our template letters to help with this.
 Many practices already have protocols in place to do this.

 On clinical preview of documents, GPs can highlight inappropriate work for the practice to undertake.
 Non-clinical staff can then use template letters to pass the work back.
 It is important that any protocols do not result in increased workloads.